-Repair any leaking plumbing, indoors or out, to remove a water supply.
-Norway rats, in particular, need a great deal of water and sometimes learn to chew into irrigation lines and garden hoses.
+- Repair any leaking plumbing, indoors or out, to remove a water supply.

-Biological control: Many cats are naturally excellent mousers, but not all cats are interested in catching mice.
+Biological Control: Many cats are naturally excellent mousers, but not all cats are interested in catching mice.
 Some cats do catch rats, but a cornered adult rat can seriously injure a cat.
-Cats are most effective if they have access to the enclosed areas where the mice are living, such as an attic or crawl space.

 Poison: Although the most common rodent control is to use poisoned baits, this should be considered only as a last resort, if other methods fail.
-Putting out poison baits exposes children, pets and wild animals to the risk of poisoning from most compounds, whether they eat the bait or just handle it.
+Putting out poison baits exposes children, pets and wild animals to the risk of poisoning from most compounds.
 A poisoned rodent often crawls away to die in an inaccessible place in the house.
 As it composes, it may smell and the decaying carcass frequently hosts an infestation of fly maggots, carpet beetles or other pests.
-Even if the bait is correctly placed in accessible locations, there is also the risk of secondary poisoning to pets or wild animals that may catch an ill and dying rodent after it has eaten the bait.

 Ultrasound Repellers: There are several devices on the market that emit ultrasound waves to repel rodents.
 Although rodents will avoid the area initially, they apparenly get used to the sound and learn that there is no harm associated with it.